What to buy a cyclist for Christmas...

 18. Cycling t-shirt

-They make a perfect momento for the cyclist that's conquered that big climb - or is just about to!
+This tshirt makes a perfect memento for the cyclist that's conquered that big climb - or is just about to!

 19. Box of energy bars